JohnathonHutt/qmk_firmware/keyboards/ferris/keymaps/jh-colemak/readme.md

 # My 34 keys layout

+***I don't remember what the state of these ferris sweep configs are I believe it was largely a copy paste from my adux config.

-*COPIED FROM DALIUSD - SWAPPED OUT MY COLEMAK CONFIG
+COPIED FROM DALIUSD - SWAPPED OUT MY COLEMAK CONFIG

 Principles for layout (from DALIUSD):